roliveiravictor/university-real-time-systems/README.md

 # README #

-Those are the codes I've built on my lecture Real Time Systems.
+Those are the codes I've built on my Real Time Systems lecture.

 ### What is this repository for? ###